 This will open UDP port 7000 and create a virtual ethernet interface with the name peervpn0 and the IP address 10.8.0.1.

-Please note that Node A needs to be directly reachable from Node B. If Node A is behind a NAT device, you will have to forward port 7000.
+Please note that Node A needs to be directly reachable from Node B and any further nodes that you will add to the network.

 Create the peervpn.conf of Node B with the following content: